Surija/Chinook/README.md

 2. Favorite / unfavorite tracks.
 An automatic playlist should be created named "My favorite tracks"
 4. The user's playlists should be listed in the left navbar.
 If a playlist is added (or modified), this should reflect in the left navbar.
 There is already one playlist link in the Nav Menu as an example.
 3. Add tracks to a playlist (existing or new one).
 The dialog is already created but not yet finished.

+* Removed default list of playlists and replaced with actual data
+* Implemented methods to get a list of playlists to display in the modal
+* Implemented method to add a track to a playlist
+* Implemented a method to add a new playlist by binding name entered in the modal
+* Implemented method to check if a user has a particular playlist
+* Implemented method to associate a playlist with the login user

 5. The user should be able to remove tracks from the playlist.
 6. User should be able to rename the playlist
 6. User should be able to remove the whole playlist